modeset/modeset.com/app/posts/2014-03-13-102001-views-over-components.md

 The first argument to `#setupComponent` is the name of the component we'd like to render.
 The second argument is the model/content of the surrounding controller.
 The third argument is a hash of options to be passed to the component in the view.

 What results from running `#setupComponent` is our component rendered into the page for testing purposes.
-Assuming our component has `.profile-card` in it's `classNames` property, we can subsequent use normal assertions to test the component:
+Assuming our component has `.profile-card` in it's `classNames` property, we can use normal assertions to test the component:

 ```coffeescript
 expect(Ember.$('.profile-card').text()).to.match(/Mike Pack/)